 Feeling stressed?
 You’re not alone—but when that stress and worry snowballs and turns into anxiety, it can certainly feel like it.
-Anxiety can’t just be pushed aside—it can make us feel tense and overwhelmed, and make it hard to focus on everyday tasks.
-Left to fester, it can even affect our physical health, manifesting in bad sleep patterns, poor digestion and muscle pain.
+Anxiety can’t just be pushed aside; it can make us feel tense and overwhelmed, and make it hard to focus on everyday tasks.
+Left to fester, it can even affect our physical health, manifesting in bad sleep patterns, poor digestion and even muscle pain.

 There are ways to combat anxiety though, using the powerful tools of mindfulness and meditation.
-But if clearing your mind sounds like an impossible task when anxiety grips you, there are other options.
 We had a chat with Rose Nisker from the mindfulness team at Calm for her top five mindfulness activities to try when anxiety strikes.

-By stopping and focusing our mind on breathing, we can feel more connected to the present moment, and not get as easily swept away by past or future concerns.
+By stopping and focusing on breathing, we can feel more connected to the present moment, and not get as easily swept away by past or future concerns.
 As Nisker says, “When we place our attention on the breath, we give ourselves the chance to gain some perspective on anxious thoughts rather than be automatically overtaken by them.”
 A good tip for a breathing practice to help with anxiety is to try inhaling for four seconds, and then exhaling for five.
-Having a longer exhale helps regulate the nervous system, which forces our bodies to relax and calm down.
+Having a longer exhale helps regulate the nervous system, which forces our bodies to relax.
 To help get you started, Calm’s breathe bubble can guide you.

 Music can heavily affect our mood, so it makes sense that the right tunes can help with anxiety.
 Listening to music or relaxing soundscapes is a gentle form of self-care that can help calm your anxious thoughts.
-Find a relaxing song to play (so not your heavy rock soundtrack—try something a little more mellow) and then get cozy in a comfortable position with pillows and blankets.
+Find a relaxing song or soundtrack and get cozy in a comfortable position with pillows and blankets.
 Try to focus fully on the sound.
-If your mind wanders—which is perfectly natural—just gently bring yourself back to the music.
+If your mind wanders—which is perfectly natural—just bring yourself back to the music.
 Allow yourself to be immersed completely in the sounds of the music without worrying about everything you have to do by setting a timer for five to ten minutes.

 - Five things you can see